Neema's research interests include youth crime, developmental criminology, forensic psychology, violent offenders, and

 Neema joined ARU in 2016 as Lecturer in Criminology.
-In her role as Senior Lecturer in Criminology and Course Leader for the BA (Hons) Criminology and BA (Hons) Criminology & Sociology degree programmes, she is responsible for overseeing all aspects of the day-to-day running of the programmes, including module content, curriculum and assessment design, and extra-curricular activities.
+In her role as Senior Lecturer in Criminology and Course Leader for the BA (Hons) Criminology degree programme, she is responsible for overseeing all aspects of the day-to-day running of the programmes, including module content, curriculum and assessment design, and extra-curricular activities.
 Neema also assists the Deputy Heads of the School of AHSS in the Departments of Criminology, Policing, and Social Sciences.
 Previously, she held a post as Assistant Professor of Psychology and Psychology Laboratory Manager at Richmond, The American International University in London.
 Prior to this, Neema managed the 8th fieldwork wave and research team for the longitudinal Peterborough Adolescent and Young Adult Development Study (PADS+) at the Institute of Criminology (University of Cambridge).

 Neema completed her PhD in Criminology at the world-renowned Institute of Criminology, University of Cambridge in November 2014.
 She worked under the supervision of Professor Per-Olof Wikström, who is a leading scholar in the field of Environmental Criminology.
 She developed a very strong grounding and expertise in research skills and honed a high level of research rigour.
 These skills include leading and recruiting a research team, developing research questions, carrying out primary research using innovative methods, and statistical analysis competence.

 Neema’s research expertise is in developmental psychology, including the causes and influencing factors behind a variety of behaviours.
 More specifically, she studies the development of moral rules and moral emotions, and how they might influence aggression or delinquency.
 Her PhD thesis, entitled 'The roles of empathy, shame, and guilt in violence decision-making' explored the role of moral emotions in the decision to engage in acts of crime, using a combination of longitudinal quantitative data and qualitative in-depth interview data about persistent offenders’ real-life violent events.